openphacts/queryExpander/docker/README.md

 ### Custom data loading

-To load your own linksets, you will need to provide a `load.xml`, either on the web (`http://..`) or on a local file system as seen from the Docker container (`file:///`).
+To load your own linksets instead (or in addition to) the official Open PHACTS linksets, you can use the `loader` command line and provide a `load.xml` file, either on the web (`http://..`) or on a local file system as seen from the Docker container (`file:///`).

 The example below assumes you have `load.xml` in the directory `/home/johndoe/data5`, which we'll expose to /staging inside the container:

-    docker run --link mysql-for-ims:mysql -v /home/johndoe/data5:/staging ims loader file:///staging/load.xml
+    docker run --link mysql-for-ims:mysql -v /home/johndoe/data5:/staging openphacts/identitymappingservice loader file:///staging/load.xml

 As an example of `load.xml`, see http://data.openphacts.org/1.5/ims/linksets/load.xml